GE483 Climate Change

 - Minimum four approved exercises

-- Approved mandatory written assignment
+- Approved mandatory assignment

 Oral examination in English or Norwegian, 15 minutes, plus 20 minutes preparation without any study aids.